 Such is the case with Antoine Lienhardt, a rising star and humble overachiever in the appellation of Cote de Nuits Villages.
 As a child, Antoine begged his grandmother to give him a section of her garden so he could tend to his own plants and vegetables.
 He was a dedicated green-thumb and loved every stage of the process from seed to harvest.
 He eagerly awaited the day when he would inherit the Comblanchien vines planted by his grandfather in the 1960s.

 In the 2011 vintage Antoine took over the 4.2 hectares of family vineyards that had been in long-term lease since his grandfather's retirement in 1992.
-Antoine had previously cut his teeth working for 4 years at Domaine Amiot-Servelle in Chambolle-Musigny, with shorter stints in Chablis and in South Africa.
-Gifted with family vines, but unhaunted by the pressures of tradition and heritage, Antoine set out to be the first in his family to make wine.
+Antoine had previously cut his teeth working for four years at Domaine Amiot-Servelle in Chambolle-Musigny, with shorter stints in Chablis and in South Africa.
+Gifted with family vines, but not haunted by the pressures of tradition and heritage, Antoine set out to be the first in his family to make wine.

 At harvest, the Grand Cru-level care is evident.
 The grapes are, of course, harvested by hand and sorted both in the vineyard and in the cellar.
 Great attention is paid to harvest fruit that is physiologically ripe but also maintains an energy and vibrancy that carries into the final wine.
 Once the grapes arrive at the chais, Antoine feels that most of the potential has been established.
 So, during the fermentation, macerations are gentle and without exaggerated extraction, lasting for about 15 days.
 All wines see 35-50% whole cluster and are vinified without sulfur.
 Barrel ageing last for 12 months at which point the wines are bottled to capture the purity and exuberance of the fruit.